 - To end homeschool instruction and enroll in a public school, the parent will need to notify the County School Superintendent within 30 days of termination of homeschool.
 It is recommended to do this step in writing. - Homeschooled students who are terminating homeschool status and requesting to enroll in 9th grade who are less than 16 years of age will be tested to determine educational placement in high school (A.R.S.
 15-745). - High School credits earned through homeschooling will not be accepted as transfer credits.
 Transferring credits must be earned through an accredited school (see Transfer of Credits).
-Students may request a Test-Out exam of 9th and 10th grade level core courses. - Students on an ESA (Empowerment Scholarship Account) cannot enroll in a public school. (www.azed.gov/esa/esa-guidance).
+Students may request a Test-Out exam of 9th and 10th grade level core courses. - Students who are recipients of the ESA (Empowerment Scholarship Account) must notify DVUSD of their ESA status and are required to pay tuition for DVUSD elective only courses.
+The tuition fees for ESA students are \$600 per elective course, per semester.